lifewatch/ebr-2022-data-combine/README.md

 ```
 ebr-2022-data-combine/
-├── data/
-├── docs/
+├── data/ - directory to save data and read local files from
+├── docs/ - contains the slides and the infrastructure to deploy them online
+├── save/ - it has a few data files in .rds with the results of the exercises
-└── src/
+└── src/  - and the slides
-	├── exercises/
-	└── slides/
+	├── exercises/ - scripts with the exercises that will be used during the workshop
+		└── solutions/ - scripts with the exercises already solved
+	└── slides/ - RMarkdown that renders the slides into html and save in docs/
 ├── .Rprofile
 ├── .gitignore
+├── Dockerfile - requirement to open the project on binder, uses rocker/binder image
+├── install.R - scripts to be run by binder to set up the dependencies of the project
 ├── README.md
-├── ebr-2022-data-combine.Rproj
+├── ebr-2022-data-combine.Rproj - open this file to start the project
-└── renv.lock
+└── renv.lock - this file is used by renv to record the dependencies used by the project
 ```

-* `data` directory to save data and read local files from
-* `docs` contains the slides and the infrastructure to deploy them online
-* `src` scripts with the exercises that will be used during the workshop and the slides
-* `ebr-2022-data-combine.Rproj` open this file to start the project
-* `renv.lock` this file is used by `renv` to record the dependencies used by the project

 ### Acknowledgements 🙏